Wander along the Maldives’ longest sandbank and soak up the lively atmosphere at this cool Baa Atoll hideaway.

 Start your days with long leisurely breakfasts at Baa Baa Beach Diner, and choose from North African flavours at the Baahaa Grill and Asian fine dining at the overwater restaurant, Kanusan.
-Hands-down, our favourite place to eat on the island is the Fish & Crab Shack.
-Stroll to the far end of the powder-soft sandbank (the longest in the Maldives) and you’ll find a rustic hut where you can tuck into a bucket of prawns or fresh fish platter, washed down with a crisp glass of wine.
+Stroll to the far end of the sandbank and you’ll find the Crab Shack, a rustic hut where you can tuck into a bucket of prawns or fresh fish platter, washed down with a crisp glass of wine.
 At some islands in the Maldives you’ll barely hear a peep after dinner, but this is when Finolhu comes alive.
-Here, you can raise your voice above a whisper while being entertained by stilt walkers, acrobats and hot-right-now DJs.
-The island hosts weekly White Parties and there’s even a resident mermaid.
+Here, you can raise your voice above a whisper while being entertained by stilt walkers, acrobats and hot-right-now DJs – it’s more Mykonos than Maldives at night.

 In the unspoilt Baa Atoll